CSCI 250 Intro to Computer Graphics Syllabus

 Fundamentals of computer graphics from a computer science perspective.
 Topics covered include transformations, projection and viewing, illumination, hidden surface elimination, and ray tracing.
 Programming projects are an integral part of the course and will reinforce and expand upon topics covered in class.

-Prerequisites: CSCI 203 and one of MATH 276 or 323 or permission of instructor
+Prerequisites: CSCI 203 or permission of instructor

 Course goals/objectives: